razee-io/Kapitan-delta/README.md

 -f, --force
     : overwrite prerequisite configuration already installed on the cluster (Default false) -a, --autoupdate
-    : will create a remoteresource that will pull and keep specified resources updated to latest (even if a version was specified). if no resources specified, will do all known resources.
+    : will create a remoteresource that will pull and keep specified resources updated to latest (even if a version was specified). if no resources specified, will do all known resources
 ```

 ### Remove Job Options